-Today in our series, we’re discussing Wearband, Load Securement, and Side Panel Options to consider with your next reefer trailer purchase.
+Today in our series, we’re discussing Wearband, Load Securement, and Side Panel Options for a standard reefer trailer.
 And it is part of our series on How To Buy the Best Reefer Trailer.

-- Heavy-Duty Aluminum, with a 10” turn up and a 6” extension, for a total of 16 inches.
+- HD Wearband: Heavy-Duty Aluminum, with a 10” turn up and a 6” extension, for a total of 16 inches.

-- Heavy-Duty Fiberglass (Polar X), with a 2” turn up.
+- Polar X Fiberglass: Heavy-Duty Fiberglass (Polar X), with a 2” turn up.
 Heavy-duty fiberglass will bond to the sidewall.

 Typically, tow motors come in and either hit the sidewall because they can’t see or because they don’t have a lot of room, so they run along the sidewall to get the product to the front of the trailer.